heaventree/IDE-AI-WITH-MAIK/docs-system/README.md

 If you're a human user of this system:

+1. Run the setup script: `node docs-system/tools/setup.js`
-1. Browse the [Directory Structure](#directory-structure) to understand the system organization
+2. Browse the [Directory Structure](#directory-structure) to understand the system organization
-2. Check the [Templates](/templates/) for standardized document formats
+3. Check the [Templates](/templates/) for standardized document formats
-3. View the [Documentation Guidelines](/docs/documentation_guidelines.md) for best practices
+4. View the [Documentation Guidelines](/docs/documentation_guidelines.md) for best practices
+5. Read the [Variable Management Guide](/docs/variable_management_guide.md) to understand how to use variables
-4. Start the Documentation Web Interface with `node docs-system/tools/web_interface.js`
+6. Start the Documentation Web Interface with `node docs-system/tools/web_interface.js`
-5. Or use the CLI tool: `node docs-system/tools/doc_cli.js help`
+7. Or use the CLI tool: `node docs-system/tools/doc_cli.js help`

 ## Directory Structure